bevy-cheatbook/bevy-cheatbook/src/cookbook/cursor2world.md

 ## 2D games

-This code should work for 2D games with orthographic projections.
-It is "undoing" the projection and camera transformations.
+This code will only work on version 0.9 and higher, for previous versions, see [here](https://github.com/bevy-cheatbook/bevy-cheatbook/blob/5baa8f74860068e9d0714cd2864d4c026acccdc7/src/code/examples/cursor2world.rs
+)!

 (there will likely be *slight* inaccuracy from floating-point calculations)

-This should work regardless of the scaling settings of your projection, and camera [transform][cb::transform].

 ```rust,no_run,noplayground
 {{#include ../code/examples/cursor2world.rs:example}}